FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 }
 ```

 <i>Note</i>, responsible for rendering a single note, is very simple, and is not aware that the event handler it gets as props dispatches an action.
-These kind of components are called [presentational](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) in React terminology.
+These kinds of components are called [presentational](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) in React terminology.

 <i>Notes</i>, on the other hand, is a [container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) component, as it contains some application logic: it defines what the event handlers of the <i>Note</i> components do and coordinates the configuration of <i>presentational</i> components, that is, the <i>Note</i>s.